Chinese Olympian Eileen Gu working for Salt Lake Games bid

 Eileen Gu, the California-born athlete who won two gold medals for China in freestyle skiing at the recent Beijing Olympics, has signed on to work for Salt Lake City’s bid for the 2030 or 2034 Winter Olympics.

-Tom Kelly, a spokesman for the bid committee, confirmed Gu’s participation to the Associated Press as an “athlete representative.”
+Tom Kelly, a spokesman for the bid committee, confirmed Gu’s participation to The Associated Press on Tuesday as an “athlete representative.”
 Gu made the announcement earlier at the Time100 Summit, calling herself an “ambassador.”

 “She is working with us,” Kelly said, “but we haven’t chosen her exact title.”